ParkerRex/port-killer/TESTING.md

-# Testing Guide for Port Manager
+# Testing Guide for Port Killer

 ## Overview
-This guide explains how to add and run unit tests for the Port Manager application, focusing on the Rust backend code.
+This guide explains how to add and run unit tests for the Port Killer application, focusing on the Rust backend code.

 ## Running Tests